-An urban adventure awaits you in London, one of the largest cities in Europe.
-With our Study London Program, you’ll get a hands-on education in this iconic city—think: Big Ben, Parliament, Buckingham Palace—and all it has to offer.
+An urban adventure awaits you in London, one of the largest and most fascinating cities in Europe.
+With our Study London Program, you get a hands-on education in this iconic city—think: Big Ben, Parliament, Buckingham Palace—and all it has to offer.

-The goal of our 35-year-old program is to help you explore contemporary London, both physically and culturally.
+The goal of our 40+-year-old program is to help you explore contemporary London, both physically and culturally.
 Gain a deeper knowledge of British culture, including the central importance of history to the British.
-You’ll also explore the global impact of Britain on Western culture, including art, literature, and financial and political systems.
+Explore the global impact of Britain on Western culture, including art, literature, and financial and political systems.

-London will also be your classroom.
-Get to know the British culture and arts by visiting some of the city’s many museums and art galleries, including the British Museum (a two-minute walk from our Center!), the National Gallery, and the Tate Galleries.
-Learn about the city’s history from your world-class professors and then visit London’s three UNESCO world heritage sites: the Tower of London, Westminster Palace, and Kew’s Royal Botanic Gardens.
-Everywhere you turn in London is a new opportunity to learn more—strolling down the streets, passing the many book stores, watching the street performers, and listening to live music.
-Welcome to study abroad!
+London will be your classroom.
+Get to know British culture and arts by visiting some of the city’s many museums and art galleries, including the British Museum, the National Gallery, and the Tate Galleries.
+Learn about the city’s history from your world-class professors and then visit London’s three UNESCO World Heritage sites: the Tower of London, Westminster Palace, and Kew’s Royal Botanic Gardens.
+Everywhere you turn in London is a new opportunity to learn more—strolling down the streets, passing by the many book stores, watching street performers, and listening to live music.

-We want you to feel at home in London, so we will do everything we can to help you integrate into life in London, from internships to cultural activities.
+We want you to feel at home in London, so we do everything we can to help you integrate into life in London.
+From housing to cultural activities, our job is to make sure you have the most authentic study abroad experience possible.
 We organize events to help you make the most of your time in London, such as attending a sporting event and visiting some of the city’s markets.
-Plus, IES Abroad will take you to some of England’s iconic sites, such as Stonehenge and William Shakespeare’s birthplace.
+Plus, IES Abroad takes you to some of England’s iconic sites, such as Stonehenge and William Shakespeare’s birthplace.